mtlynch/mtlynch.io/content/notes/hiring-a-blog-illustrator/index.md

 ## What style I'm looking for

-My previous illustrator had a distinctive style that I liked, but I don't want you to just mimic the existing style.
+My previous cartoonist had a distinctive style that I liked, but I don't want you to just mimic the existing style.
 I'd like you to bring your own style to the work.

 The words I'd like readers to think of when they read my blog are: